Bryan Beller: Solo career

 In 2011, Beller partnered with Mike Keneally to tour in support of his first two studio albums.
 Named the "They're Both The Same Band" tour due to the concept of sharing band members for both acts (Rick Musallam and Griff Peters on guitar, Joe Travers on drums, plus Keneally and Beller), they played five shows in the U.S. Northeast and nine shows on the U.S. West Coast.
 They did one final show in this format, in September 2011 at The Baked Potato jazz club in Los Angeles, and recorded it.
 That show resulted in Beller's first live album Wednesday Night Live, and was released in 2011 on both CD and DVD.
 The very same show resulted in Mike Keneally's live album bakin' at the potato!, released that same year.

-From 2013-2016, Beller gathered material for his third studio solo album, the progressive double concept album Scenes From The Flood.
+From 2013 to 2016, Beller gathered material for his third studio solo album, the progressive double concept album Scenes From The Flood.
 Scenes was a departure for Beller, with 18 songs (15 instrumental, 3 with vocals) focusing on the double concept album format, with repeating melodies and themes throughout, and influenced by double albums such as Pink Floyd's The Wall, Nine Inch Nails' The Fragile, and Yes' Tales From Topographic Oceans.
 Beller spent most of 2017 creating the demos for the album, and then tracked it throughout 2018 with 26 different musicians, including guitarists Joe Satriani, John Petrucci, Guthrie Govan, Mike Keneally, Janet Feder, Mike Dawes, and Nili Brosh; drummers Gene Hoglan, Ray Hearne of Haken, and Joe Travers; and many others.
-The album was mixed and mastered by Forrester Savell (Karnivool), and mixing took place over nine months from 2018-2019.
+The album was mixed and mastered by Forrester Savell (Karnivool), and mixing took place over nine months from 2018 to 2019.
 Scenes From The Flood was released in 2CD and double vinyl formats on September 13, 2019.

 Early years

-Beller's earliest days on bass were as a Westfield, New Jersey pre-teen on upright in the school orchestra.
+Beller's earliest days on bass were as a Westfield, New Jersey, pre-teen on upright in the school orchestra.
 It was short-lived, as he switched to electric at 13 to better play Rush, Led Zeppelin, Pink Floyd and Metallica tunes.
 Concurrently, a couple of years of classical piano lessons morphed into his own self-taught ear training regimen, as he learned to play those same classic rock and metal songs on the piano completely by ear.
 Once he landed at Berklee College Of Music, Beller focused solely on bass, and eventually joined a blues-rock band called 100 Proof, which played originals mixed with blues and Allman Brothers covers in Boston's dirtiest bars.

 But it was when Beller met drummer (and Frank Zappa enthusiast) Joe Travers at Berklee that his career first ventured onto its current path.
-Travers knew Mike Keneally, who was in Dweezil and Ahmet Zappa’s band Z. Travers moved to Los Angeles in 1992, joined that band, and referred Beller, who moved to Los Angeles and joined Z (his first professional gig) in 1993.
+Travers knew Mike Keneally, who was in Dweezil and Ahmet Zappa's band Z. Travers moved to Los Angeles in 1992, joined that band, and referred Beller, who moved to Los Angeles and joined Z (his first professional gig) in 1993.